lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 ## Create Channels on JIVER Dashboard

-You have to create channels for open chat in your application in order to implement open chat.
+You have to create channels in order to implement open chat in your application.

 1. Sign in [JIVER Dashboard](https://dashboard.jiver.co).
 2. Select **APPLICATION** on the side menu and click your app.